Erenyandro/First_Testing_Project/README.md

 This repository contains my first testing project.
 It includes:
-- ✅ Test cases (Excel file)
+- Test cases (csv)
-- 🐛 Bug report (Word/PDF)
+- Bug report (PDF)
-- 📸 Screenshots from the testing process
+- Screenshots from the testing process

 The goal: to demonstrate my manual testing skills and bug reporting process.